-BIMM Institute Berlin student works alongside The Strokes and Florence + The Machine at Tempelhof Sounds
+BIMM University Berlin student works alongside The Strokes and Florence + The Machine at Tempelhof Sounds

 After seeing the opportunity advertised in WhatsOn – our exclusive weekly term-time newsletter packed with job/internship opportunities, events and much more – Music Production student Bernardo Villar was hired to work as a Personal Assistant for headliners The Strokes and Florence + The Machine at Tempelhof Sounds in Berlin.

 We sat down with Bernardo to find out more about rubbing shoulders with some of the world’s biggest musicians, his most memorable experiences and what he learned from working the festival.

 Hey Bernardo!
 For those reading, could you tell us a little bit about yourself?

 Absolutely!
 Originally from Lisbon and Cascais, I began my music journey in Portugal at the age of 18 after I was involved in a life-threatening road accident that kept me in bed for months.